Skip to main content

 2. Click the Terminals section on the top left panel.

-3. View the active terminals in the left panel.
+3. In the new window, view the active terminals in the left panel.

 4. Click the Add a new terminal button.